festusaigbogun/Excel_Supermarket_Sales_Project/README.md

 - Using Conditional Formatting
 - Using Pivot tables
 - Using different charts for making visualization
-- Making use of some Excel functions
+- Use of VLOOKUP function
 - Identifying KPI's
 - Making use of DAX formula to calculate new measure